 The final two steps ask if you'd rather use a PIN that in place of a password, and whether you want to store your files on OneDrive or the local virtual machine.
 When you've decided what you want to do in each instance, Windows reboots one last time before presenting your with the desktop.

 For the full Windows 10 experience, you can use Boot Camp.
 You'll need a USB drive with at least 16GB of free space to add the Windows 10 installer and the necessary Boot Camp files.
-Apple has updated its Boot Camp tool to provide Windows 10 support for 64-bit Macs.
-Check for software updates to make sure OS X, your Mac firmware, and Boot Camp Assistant are up to date.
+Check for software updates to make sure macOS, your Mac firmware, and Boot Camp Assistant are up to date.

 1. Download the Windows 10 Disc Image.
 Choose 64-bit download.

-2. Make sure OS X, your Mac firmware, and Boot Camp Assistant are up to date.
+2. Make sure macOS, your Mac firmware, and Boot Camp Assistant are up to date.

 3. Once you have the Windows 10 ISO downloaded (see above), open the Boot Camp assistant.
 Tick the following boxes: Create a Windows 10 install disk; and Install Windows 10.

 6. The next step is crucial: you need to partition your hard drive.
-This means choosing how much storage to give to Windows 10, and take away from OS X. The recommended minimum is 20GB, but 30GB or more is better.
-Windows 10 the OS itself will take up a lot of space.
-Hand over as much as you can afford.
+This means choosing how much storage to give to Windows 10 and take away from macOS.
+The recommended minimum is 20GB, but 30GB or more is better.
+Windows 10 itself will take up a lot of space, so hand over as much as you can afford.

 7. Once you have set the required space, click Install.
 Windows 10 will start to install.